thedude0606/manusoptions/DECISIONS.md

 ## Key Architectural Choices

-- (To be filled as decisions are made)
+- Maintaining consistent column naming conventions across the application
+- Using vectorized operations for pandas Series objects to avoid ambiguous truth value errors
+- Ensuring proper handling of DatetimeIndex for time series data

 ## Technology Selections

-- Python for the main application logic.
+- Python for the main application logic
-- Git for version control.
+- Git for version control
+- Pandas for data manipulation and analysis
+- NumPy for numerical operations

 ## Design Patterns Used

-- (To be filled as patterns are identified or implemented)
+- Factory pattern for client initialization
+- Observer pattern for error handling and notification

 ## Rationale for Important Decisions